 2. Take a walk down Bennett Avenue and visit some of the gift shops located there.

 3. Stop by the Cripple Creek District Museum at the east end of Bennett Avenue.
 The Cripple Creek District Museum is a private, non-profit foundation founded to preserve the history of the fabulous Cripple Creek District.
 Located on Bennett Avenue in the former Midland-Terminal Railroad Depot, the Museum complex contains three buildings with six floors of mining memorabilia, maps, paintings, glass and china, children's items, furnishings, an assay office, a photograph gallery, Indian artifacts, mineral displays and tow Victorian apartments.
-Open daily May-October; open Weekends only November-April.
+Open daily May-October.

 6. On the way up the hill, stop in at the Mollie Kathleen Gold Mine.
 During the 45-minute tour visitors will explore the evolution of all four phases used to extract gold from the 1890's Mollie Kathleen Mine.
 Witness the operation of numerous pieces of air powered gold mining equipment from drifter drills, tuggers, slushers, stoper drills, jack leg drills, rocker shovel mucking machines, and even an early 1900’s air-powered steam hoist that is believed to be the smallest steam hoist ever manufactured.
 In a newly opened tour area of the mine, visitors will stand on the 1,000 foot level and gaze upward into the Queen Bess stope that extends 700 feet to the Mollie Kathleen 400 foot level, as they learn the life of the stope-rat miner.